Florida Landlord-Tenant Law: Everything You Need to Know About!

 Rental Application and Tenant Screening Laws in Florida

-• Background and credit checks allowed
+• Background checks (including criminal records)

 Lease Agreement and Termination in Florida